steverhall/SonosPhone/README.md

 # Phase Three

 Yes, there is a phase three.
 I have it working but don't have the phone mods completed yet.
-I'll just say this, it uses a camera, but the camera is inside the phone.
+I'll just say this, it uses a camera, but the camera and lens are completely inside the phone.
 I'm really excited about this upcoming feature.